Comment on page

 Now comes a couple of steps that first can seem very odd and very unfamiliar.
 Specially if you have never installed thingies via the Terminal.
 We have streamlined this as much as we can but hey, this is a real design to code environment, you can’t cheat your way through this 😸

-For anything to work you first need to install Node.js.
+For our React export to work you first need to install Node.js.

 First of all, make sure you have admin rights to your computer or nothing of the below things will ever work.